TheCoCe/SpaceEngineersScripts/README.md

 The action manager script is a simple way to program simple action sequences without the need for timer blocks.
 The script supports multiple sequences per programmable block that you can run via the agruments of the block.
 You can execute any action you can execute via the terminal and set or check properties of the block or group.

 ### **Commands:**
-The two general commands for this are:
+The two general action and property commands are:
 |Command|Arguments|Description|
 |---|---|---|
 |Action|`<T:Block\|G:Group> <action>`|**T:Block:** `T:` followed by the name of the block <br> **G:Group:** `G:` followed by the name of the group <br> **action:** the action to execute, if blank will print a list of the possible actions <br>|